sbidoul/pip-deepfreeze/README.rst

       --editable / --no-editable  Install the project in editable mode.
 Defaults to editable if the project supports it.

+      --uninstall-unneeded / --no-uninstall-unneeded
+                                  Uninstall dependencies that are not needed
+                                  anymore.  [default: False]

       --help                      Show this message and exit.